lindseyasterman/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ### Overview:
 We will be analyzing a credit card dataset to determine risk in lending.
 This type of data is challenging because outcomes (whether the debt will be repaid or not) are heavily skewed.
 We will use the imbalanced-learn and scikit-learn libraries to build and evaluate model using resampling.
-We will test both oversampling, undersampling and a combination of the two looking to reduce bias and provide accurate predictions.
+We will test both oversampling, undersampling and a combination of the two in effort to reduce bias and provide accurate predictions.

 ### Results:
 1. Naive Random Oversampling